-Allison Walsh is a seasoned executive, philanthropist, speaker, professional consultant, and Miss Florida 2006.
+Allison Walsh is an expert business consultant, founder, bestselling author, international speaker, influential leader, and Miss Florida 2006.
 With over 15 years of experience in organizational leadership, success coaching, brand building, and business development, Allison's platform strengthens the professional development of today and tomorrow's most successful leaders.
 As a certified positive psychology coach, her passion and expertise lie in helping women build their personal brands and businesses so they can live their most authentic and successful life.

-Recognized by MM+M's National 40 Under 40, the Orlando Business Journal's 2021 Top 40 Under 40, and Women Who Mean Business, Allison is a two-time CEO for successful coaching companies, managing the personal and professional development for more than 250 clients nationwide.
+Recognized by MM+M's National 40 Under 40, the Orlando Business Journal's 2021 Top 40 Under 40, and Women Who Mean Business, Allison is a two-time CEO for successful coaching companies, managing personal and professional development for more than 250 clients nationwide.
 Allison also served as Vice President of Business Development and Branding for Advanced Recovery Systems (ARS), a national provider and industry leader in behavioral healthcare.
-She is instrumental in developing worldwide brand recognition for the company and has overseen the organization's national sales team since inception, generating seven monthly revenue figures.
-Under Allison's leadership during the pandemic, the productivity and efficiency of her team resulted in a 38% increase in opportunities year over year.
-Evidenced by her prolific corporate accomplishments, Allison is a contributing member of Forbes Business Development Council, Dell Women's Entrepreneur Network, Entrepreneur's Leadership Council, Pavillion, and Orlando Business Journal's Leadership Trust.
+She was instrumental in developing worldwide brand recognition for the company and oversaw the organization's national sales team since its inception.
+In 2022, Allison accepted the opportunity to lead business development and partnership efforts for Charlie Health, a new mental health startup focused on adolescent and young adult mental health.
+Allison is a contributing member of Forbes Business Development Council, Dell Women's Entrepreneur Network, Entrepreneur's Leadership Council, Pavillion, and Orlando Business Journal's Leadership Trust.
 Combining her experience with a unique coaching curriculum, Allison helps women identify business and career opportunities, engage with their community, and breathe life into passion projects.

-Allison is the author of multiple published workbooks on personal and professional development. and the creator of The She Believed She Could Society, an online community and coaching experience designed to empower, support, and equip women with business and brand-building resources and training.
+Allison is the author of the bestselling book, She Believed She Could (Wiley 2023) and has multiple published workbooks on personal and professional development.
+She's the creator of The She Believed She Could Society, an online community and coaching experience designed to empower, support, and equip women with business and brand-building resources and training.
 Dedicated to illuminating the experience of impactful women, Allison is also the creator and host of The She Believed She Could Podcast, and co-host of Dear Mind, You Matter, both of which are available on iTunes, GooglePlay, Stitcher, Spotify, and YouTube.